RiccardoSilvestri/AtTheMoment/README.md

 - Riccardo Silvestri
 - Diego Bendinelli

-AtTheMoment is an Android application developed in Android Studio that uses the API of Milan's public transportation company, ATM, to provide detailed information about public transport vehicles and their stops.
-The application aims to recreate the interface and functionalities related to viewing stop timings, offering an intuitive and interactive user experience.
+AtTheMoment is an Android application developed in Android Studio that provides detailed information on public transport and related bus stops in Milan City.
+The application aims to create a minimal interface with features related to the display of parking times, offering an intuitive and interactive user experience.

 ## Main Features